 In The Fall Give The Rose Bush A Good Cleaning

 In the Fall remove all fallen leaves at the base of the bush, and any other debris.
 This will helps to prevent diseases from other garden contaminants.Insects like to make their homes in such debris.

 After The First Frost Make Sure To Water Your Rose Bushes

 After the first frost, it's important to thoroughly water soak the soil around the base of the rose bush.
 This is very important because once the ground freezes around the base of the rose bush, water will not absorb properly.
 So, make sure to give the bush plenty of water before the ground freezes.
 This water will help the bush all winter long.
 So, don't forget to water your rose bushes before the ground freezes.

 The graft union is where the rose bush grows and attached to a hardy healthy rootstock.
 The graft should be at or just below the soil surface.

 In November it's time to protect the graft union on your rose bushes.
-After a couple of hard freezes have past, mound 6 -12 inches of healthy disease free compost around the crown of the rose bush.
+After a couple of hard freezes have passed, mound 6 -12 inches of healthy disease free compost around the crown of the rose bush.
 This will provide protection for the roots of the bush, and the graft unions in the colder temperatures.

-In a milder winter climate you can circle the rose bush with a wire rose bush cage, and add leaves and or mulch around the crown of the rose bush.
+In a milder winter climate, you can circle the rose bush with a wire rose bush cage, and add leaves and or mulch around the crown of the rose bush.
 Tip - do not use soil around the rose bush as mulch.
-Soil can erode the base of the bush, and could result in exposing or disturb the bushes roots.
+Soil can erode the base of the bush and could result in exposing or disturb the bushes roots.

 Feed Your Rose Bushes Lightly In November